top of page

 BIOgraphy

-As a soloist, Ina was awarded First Place at the American Harp Society’s 19th National Harp Competition.
-She also appeared with the National Repertory Orchestra as their 2019 Harp Fellow and Featured Soloist on the Mozart Flute and Harp Concerto.
-A dedicated new music supporter, Ina performed the live premiere of Philip Maneval’s “The Demise of the Shepard Glacier” as part of the “Five Minutes for Earth” Project.
-Other notable honors include fellowships at the Pierre Monteux School and Music Festival, Round Top Festival Institute, and Interlochen Arts Camp.
+As an award-winning soloist, Ina received First Place at the American Harp Society’s 19th National Harp Competition.
+She also appeared with the National Repertory Orchestra as their 2019 Harp Fellow and Featured Soloist on the Mozart Concerto for Flute and Harp.
+Her talents have been showcased at the “Stars of Tomorrow” Recital held during the 10th USA International Harp Competition, the Fine Arts Chamber Players “Basically Beethoven Festival” concert series, and the Cleveland Uncommon Sound Project (CUSP) Re:Sound Festival.
+Additional summer festival credits include fellowships to the Pierre Monteux School and Music Festival, Round Top Festival Institute, and Interlochen Arts Camp.

 Ina holds degrees from the Cleveland Institute of Music and Oberlin Conservatory where she studied with Yolanda Kondonassis.
-As the first harpist admitted into the CIM Doctor of Musical Arts program, Ina received the Alice Chalifoux Prize and the Joycelyn Chang & Michael Leese Award in Harp for her exceptional performance creativity.
-She is also an alumnus of Interlochen Arts Academy.
+As the first harpist admitted into the CIM Doctor of Musical Arts program, Ina presented a lecture recital entitled “Sounding Fantastique: Hearing Sonic Fantasy Through the Fin-de-siècle French Harp,” upon which she was awarded the Joycelyn Chang & Michael Leese Award for exceptional performance creativity.
+Other notable honors include the Alice Chalifoux Prize in Harp (CIM) and the James H. Hall Prize in Music History (Oberlin).
+As an alumnus of Interlochen Arts Academy, Ina graduated with honors and the Fine Arts Award in Harp.

-In addition to her performance endeavors, Ina is currently a PhD Musicology candidate at Case Western Reserve University.
+In addition to her performance endeavors, Ina is a PhD Musicology candidate at Case Western Reserve University.
 Her forthcoming dissertation will research harps, supernaturalism, and timbral transformation.

 © 2020 by Ina McCormack // Photography by Human Artist Photography